 5. Lofoten Cathedral: Steinway & Sons model D, 2010

-After borrowing the Lofoten Concert Hall’s grand piano for two years, something was suddenly missing in the Lofoten Cathedral.
-Lofoten International Chamber Music Festival2009 was also held for the first time without concerts in the Lofoten Cathedral.
+After borrowing the Lofoten Kulturhus concert grand piano for two years, there was suddenly something missing in the Lofoten Cathedral.
+Lofoten International Chamber Music Festival 2009 was also held for the first time without concerts in Lofoten Cathedral.
 This was not well liked in Kabelvåg.

 A loyal audience member for the festival – Elisabeth Mowinckel from Bergen – with roots in Kabelvåg – took the first initiative.
 In January 2010, she contacted Knut Kirkesæther with a wish to start a fundraising campaign.
 Kirkesæther thought the time was not right as there had been several grand piano cases recently.
 Mrs Mowinckel, however, did not allow herself to be stopped so easily.